birdie-ai/golibs/cmd/testing/pubsub/README.md

 go run . publisher
 ```

-Resources won't be automatically deleted (except subscription that have an expiration policy of an hour), remember to delete them.
+Resources won't be automatically deleted (except subscription that have an expiration policy of one day), remember to delete them.